vkd225/AlexaApp/README.md

 # AlexaApp
-Build App on Amazon Alexa
+Build App on Amazon Alexa as a Tricon concierge